robertweiss/rockrockrock/README.md

 * ogg: false, // Search for identically named OGG-file and add to sources
 * fadeTempo: 500, // Speed in ms for fading out and in on mute/unmute
 * keyboard: false // Keboard-support for play/pause (spacebar) and prev/next title (left and right)
+* callback: function which gets called after current song is loaded

 All possible elements are shown in the index.html with basic CSS-styling.
 None of the styles are needed for the plugin to work.